Business energy bills guide

-- Estimated readings – These are used if a customer hasn’t provided their supplier with a meter reading in some time.
+- Estimated readings – Used if a customer hasn’t provided their supplier with a meter reading in some time.

-- Actual readings – These are must more accurate, and based off a recent meter reading.
+- Actual readings – More accurate, and based off a recent meter reading.

 It’s worth noting that estimated charges can leave you paying too much, or not enough, for the energy that you’re using.
 It’s recommended that you provide your supplier with actual meter readings at least once every six months.

 You can usually find will find the date by which the bill needs to be paid underneath the breakdown of costs.
 If you fail to make a payment by this date, then your supplier may add on a late payment fee.
 Keep in mind, paying your business energy bill by cheque, or post, requires additional time, so you should keep this in mind when paying using these methods.